rqbazan/corona-map-api/readme.md

 ## How to setup de project?

-1. Run `npm install` to install all the dependencies
+1. Run `yarn` to install all the dependencies
 2. Follow the `.env.example` structure to create your `.env` file

 ## How to run the project?

-Execute `npm run dev` for development purposes and `npm run start` for a production ready environment
+Execute `yarn dev` for development purposes and `yarn start` for a production ready environment

 > The production environment must has the application build.
-Run `npm run build`
+Run `yarn build` to
-> to get it.
+> get it.

 ## What about the information source?